Artist Statement:

 ABOUT:

-Koyoltzintli, is an interdisciplinary artist, healer, and educator living in NY.
+Koyoltzintli, is an interdisciplinary artist, and educator living in NY.
 Raised in the

 Nominated for Prix Pictet in 2019, and 2023 her work has been exhibited in the National Portrait Gallery in Washington, DC, the United Nations, Parish Art Museum, Princeton University, Aperture Foundation in NYC, and Paris Photo, She has had two solo shows at Miyako Yoshinaga Gallery and a solo show at Leila Greiche in 2023.
 She has taught at CalArts, SVA, ICP, and CUNY.
 Koyoltzintli, has received multiple awards and fellowships including the Musée du Quai Branly in Paris, NYFA, We Woman and most recently, the Latinx Artist Fellowship by US Latinx Art Forum (USLAF).
 Her first monograph Other Stories was published in 2017 by Autograph ABP.
 Her work was featured in the Native issue of Aperture Magazine (no. 240) and was included in the book Latinx Photography in the United States by Elizabeth Ferrer former chief curator at BRIC.